madkiss/opencontrail-vsrx/doc/vsrx-service.md

 This is another option for OpenStack to transfer data into VM.
 Potentially, a configuration file can be injected into vSRX and get applied.
 This is not supported by vSRX yet.

 ###1.3.3 Sysinfo
 This is the only option supported by vSRX to get data for initial configuration.
 But it's not supported by OpenStack.
-To make this work with OpenStack, one additionaly line needs to be added into function `get_guest_config_sysinfo()` in `class LibvirtDriver()` in nova/virt/libvirt/driver.py.
+To make this work with OpenStack, one additionaly line needs to be added into function `get_guest_config_sysinfo()` in `class LibvirtDriver()` in driver.py (eg. /usr/lib/python2.7/dist-packages/nova/virt/libvirt/driver.py in Ubuntu, /usr/lib/python2.6/site-packages/nova/virt/libvirt/driver.py in CentOS).
 And service openstack-nova-compute needs to be restarted to apply the update.
 ```
          sysinfo.system_serial = self.get_host_uuid()
          sysinfo.system_uuid = instance['uuid']